demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/README.md

 There is no context output for this command.
 ### get-modified-remote-data
 ***
-Get the list of incidents that were modified since the last update.
-Please note that this method is here for debugging purposes. get-modified-remote-data is used as part of a Mirroring feature, which is available since version 6.1.
+Gets the list of incidents that were modified since the last update.
+Note: This method is here for debugging purposes. get-modified-remote-data is used as part of a Mirroring feature, which is available since version 6.1.

 #### Base Command